ymengxu/QTM350-Project-Quattro-Formaggi-20F/README.md

 This project is a simple demonstration of how to test the ability of Amazon Rekognition to identify emotions on faces with covering.
 It uses [Amazon Rekognition Face Detection](https://docs.aws.amazon.com/rekognition/latest/dg/faces-detect-images.html) to detect emotions in face images.

 There are two main focuses of this project:
-1. compare the emotion detection results of images without cover, with mask, and with sunglasses, respectively
+1. compare the emotion detection results of images without cover, with mask, and with sunglasses
 2. compare the accuracy of emotion detection between humans and the machine

 ***
 ## Choice of images
 Each image used should have 3 versions:
 - The original face image, as the control group, should only have one person who is facing front to the camera without covering on his face (glasses that are transparent are allowed because they will not cover the eyes), and the emotion on the face should be apparant enough to be identified by both humans and the machine.
-- The original image plus a face mask, added using photo editing.
+- The image with mask should be the original image plus a face mask added using photo editing.
-- The original image plus sunglasses (black sunglasses to cover the eyes), added using photo editing.
+- The image with sunglasses should be the original image plus sunglasses (black sunglasses to cover the eyes) added using photo editing.

 Gather as many images as possible for each emotion among **HAPPY | SAD | ANGRY | CONFUSED | DISGUSTED | SURPRISED | CALM | FEAR**, which are the valid values for Rekognition emotions identification.